light-scattering-iogs/caqtus/doc/source/reference/timelanes.rst

 The core project provides the following timelanes:

-- :class:`core.session.shot.DigitalTimeLane`
+- :class:`caqtus.session.shot.DigitalTimeLane`
-- :class:`core.session.shot.AnalogTimeLane`
+- :class:`caqtus.session.shot.AnalogTimeLane`
-- :class:`core.session.shot.CameraTimeLane`
+- :class:`caqtus.session.shot.CameraTimeLane`

-More lanes can be added by the user by subclassing :class:`core.session.shot.TimeLane`.
+More lanes can be added by the user by subclassing :class:`caqtus.session.shot.TimeLane`.
 See :ref:`How to add a lane` for more information.

-Timelanes can directly represent the output of a device's channel, for example by having a :class:`core.session.shot.DigitalTimeLane` object to indicate when a digital channel controlling a shutter or an AOM should be high or low.
+Timelanes can directly represent the output of a device's channel, for example by having a :class:`caqtus.session.shot.DigitalTimeLane` object to indicate when a digital channel controlling a shutter or an AOM should be high or low.
 But, they can also represent more abstract concepts.
-For example a :class:`core.session.shot.DialTimeLane` object can represent the loading of a MOT, where several digital channels are high at the same time, and some analog channels take a specific value.
+For example a :class:`caqtus.session.shot.DialTimeLane` object can represent the loading of a MOT, where several digital channels are high at the same time, and some analog channels take a specific value.

 API reference
 -------------

-.. autoclass:: core.session.shot.TimeLanes
+.. autoclass:: caqtus.session.shot.TimeLanes

-.. autoclass:: core.session.shot.TimeLane
+.. autoclass:: caqtus.session.shot.TimeLane

-.. autoclass:: core.session.shot.DigitalTimeLane
+.. autoclass:: caqtus.session.shot.DigitalTimeLane

-.. autoclass:: core.session.shot.AnalogTimeLane
+.. autoclass:: caqtus.session.shot.AnalogTimeLane

-.. autoclass:: core.session.shot.CameraTimeLane
+.. autoclass:: caqtus.session.shot.CameraTimeLane